cisco/mindmeld/source/userguide/dm.rst

         else:
             responder.reply('Sorry, you can only transfer money from a savings account.')

     def transfer_money_followup_handler(request, responder):
+        """Fetches new entities obtained through the second form and processes them as appropriate"""
         for entity in request.entities:
             if entity['type'] == 'account_type':
                 if entity['role'] == 'account_to':